LedgerHQ/developer-portal/README.md

 # Ledger Developer Portal

-This repository contains the documentations for third-party developers wishing to develop Ledger Embedded Applications and to integrate Coins, Tokens or dApp to Ledger Live.
+This repository contains the documentations for third-party developers wishing to develop Ledger Embedded Applications and to integrate Coins, Tokens or dApps to Ledger Live.

 The compiled version of this repository is [developers.ledger.com](https://developers.ledger.com/).